zainnadeem/swift-optionals-readme-ios-0616/README.md

 ![`petName` is `nil`](http://i.imgur.com/oNpWF2Z.png)

 The playground tells you that the value of `petName` is `nil`.
-In Swift, `nil` is used to represent and unknown or non-existent value.
+In Swift, `nil` is used to represent an unknown or non-existent value.
 It's a placeholder until the variable's value _is_ known.
 It's like when you first meet someone, and don't know if they have a pet or not.
-They _might_ have a pet, in which case if you talk them a while, you can learn its name; or they might not have a pet at all, in which case, you'll never get a name for their pet, because it doesn't exist (the name _or_ the pet)!
+They _might_ have a pet, in which case if you talk to them for a while, you can learn its name; or they might not have a pet at all, in which case, you'll never get a name for their pet, because it doesn't exist (the name _or_ the pet)!

 Try <kbd>Option</kbd>-clicking on `petName` in the playground.
 Notice that Xcode reports that the type is of `String?`—_not_ `String`.
 It's an optional string!